Gulistan (Sorabji): Music

 Gulistān is written in Sorabji's "tropical nocturne" genre, which is often described as evoking a hothouse, rainforest or tropical heat.
 The opening of the piece introduces a sinuous, chromatic melody that reoccurs in various guises.
-Much of the piece uses series of diatonic chords (usually broken and heard in the lower registers), with the main ones having F, F-sharp, A or C as the root note, while the middle voices present chant-like melodies and the upper ones use chromatic figurations.
+Much of the piece uses series of diatonic chords (usually broken and heard in the lower registers), with the main ones having F, F♯, A or C as the root note, while the middle voices present chant-like melodies and the upper ones use chromatic figurations.
 Despite the active, highly intricate ornamental writing, the piece is to be played at a subdued volume throughout.
 About two-thirds of the way in, the ornamental writing is interrupted by a slow passage in three-part counterpoint, following which the earlier writing returns.
 The piece concludes with a reminiscence of the opening that ends on a low A.

 Recordings and assessment

 Gulistān occupies a very prestigious position among Sorabji's works.
 Pianist and composer Jonathan Powell, discussing Sorabji's nocturnes, calls it "arguably his most successful essay in the genre".
 Pianist Michael Habermann describes it as a "superb, luscious piece", and musicologist Simon John Abrahams opines that it stands out among Sorabji's works "due to the remarkable integration of the texture and figuration, as well as the richness of the harmony".
 Musicologist Marc-André Roberge considers it "the most compelling work in Sorabji's entire production for the piano" and writes that "[its] gorgeousness is probably unmatched in the entire repertoire".

 The work has been recorded commercially by Powell, Habermann and Charles Hopkins.
 Sorabji himself produced a private recording of the piece in 1962, which is considered more of an improvisation based on the score, given the liberties he took in his performance.